Training Ride Drills for cycling

 • Focus on maintaining a stable and stationary torso, with smooth and efficient pedal strokes.

 • Practice maintaining a relaxed posture and resting the hands on the bars, without over-gripping.
 Work up from 1-minute sessions until you can hold the line for 1 km or more.
 This drill is a good outdoor alternative to riding stationary rollers, which are also very useful for developing balance and control.

 The purpose of the One-Leg drill is to reinforce the range of the pedal stroke where maximum power is developed — between approximately 1 o’clock and 5 o’clock on the crank circle.
 On a solo ride, on a safe road with minimal traffic, practice riding with one leg.
 Slow down to a comfortable pace of 16–20 km/h in an easy gear.
 Unclip one leg and hold it away from the rotating pedal.

-Focus on maintaining momentum and a steady pace by pedalling the one leg as evenly as possible through the pedal stroke.
+Focus on maintaining momentum and a steady pace by pedaling the one leg as evenly as possible through the pedal stroke.
 Your pace will naturally surge with each downstroke.
-Remember this feeling when you go back to pedalling with both legs to reinforce the need for smooth and even pedaling.
+Remember this feeling when you go back to pedaling with both legs to reinforce the need for smooth and even pedaling.

 Start with 30-second intervals and work up to 3 minutes.
 Repeat for each side, maintaining a smooth pedal stroke and holding a straight line.

 This is also a good drill for the stationary trainer.
 While there is some controversy over the value of one-legged drills, I believe they are useful to identify and correct poor pedal stroke mechanics.